-2N Access Unit generates sounds to signal changes and switching of operational statuses.
+2N access control units generates sounds to signal changes and switching of operational statuses.
 Each status change is assigned a different type of tone.
 See the table below for the list of signals:

 • Signalling of some of the above mentioned statuses can be modified; refer to the User Sounds subsection.